bibicollins/CV/README.md

 ## Skills

 #### Team work
-I have always been a huge proponent of team work as it has been a central element in most of my work and life experience thus far, and I believe it is where I thrive.
-In our group projects
+I grew up in a large family, a dynamic where being a team player is essentially a necessary requirement for survival.
+Starting there and continuing through to my work experience I have always been a big proponent of teamwork.
+Though somewhat less dramatic in the workplace, I enjoy and want to use those skills wherever I go.
+We had three group projects during the Makers course where I believe my ability to navigate multiple personalities and work preferences of a team whilst also making myself personally valuable to the project was clear.

 #### Adaptability
 Learning a foreign language has always been on my list, so I took my Spanish GCSE and moved to Bilbao in July 2016.
 Soon after I studied a TEFL course online and quickly got a job as an English teacher at an immersive language course despite having no previous experience of teaching.
-I had to adapt to the classroom teaching predominantly business professionals, whilst also adapting to a new place, culture and learning a new language.
+I had to adapt to the classroom, teaching predominantly business English.
+Given that I had no prior business experience this also demonstrated that I am a quick learner.
+I did this whilst also adapting to a new place, culture and learning a new language.
 This showed to be useful at Makers as we were learning multiple different skills, styles of work and work practices all in a new environment and working closely with new people.

+#### Communication
+I am of the belief that good communication begins with listening, I hope so anyway because that's where this section is going.
+I have been told on multiple occasions that one of my best qualities is that I have the ability to listen, I listen so I can make the best decision on how to communicate with people, and to properly understand what it is they want to communicate.
+This made pairing, though a new work process, an easy transition for me.
+I find I work best when I can bounce my ideas off others and also justify my decisions through vocalising them.

 ## Education

 #### [Makers](https://makers.tech/) (June 2018 to end_date)
+I learnt both Javascript and Ruby as my main programming languages, though also took a brief fizzbuzz foray into python and later furthered my knowledge in our final project.
-The Makers course has a real emphasis on good coding practise,
+The makers course has a real emphasis on good coding practice, so from the beginning we learnt concepts such as TDD, OOD and Agile processes.
+All base principles that I kept to in my projects

 - OOP, TDD, MVC
 - Agile/XP
 - Ruby, Rails, JavaScript,
 - RSpec, Jasmine

 #### London College of Fashion (September 2014 to July 2015)
 - Fashion Pattern Cutting

 ## Other Skills

 #### Spanish Level C1
 #### TEFL Qualification

 ## Experience

 **Heath Lodge Care Services** (Feb 2018 to June 2018)
-*Carer*
+*I worked as a carer for both elderly and disabled people, travelling to their homes to help with personal and domestic care.*
 **Optima Communications** (Nov 2016 to Aug 2017)
-*English Teacher*
+*I worked as an English Teacher at an immersion course  in Burgos, Spain *
 **The Diner** (Nov 2015 to July 2016)
 *Bar Manager and Floor Supervisor*

 ## Interests
 - Making Clothes
+- Any and all sports
 -